 While Fagor manufactures everything from dishwashers to wine coolers, the company’s focus remains on pressure cookers.
 Claiming prominence as “the most well-known pressure cooker brand on the market,” Fagor America manufactures pressure cookers under six different brand names:

 Pressure cookers branded as “Cayenne” and “Futuro” are listed as discontinued on Fagor America’s website.
 A pressure cooker sold under the brandname “Nutrimaster,” which is marketed in the US by Farberware, also appears to be manufactured by Fagor.
 In one incident report, a home cook describes being told to contact Fagor after the pressure indicator of his Nutrimaster pressure cooker “blew out of the pressure cooker lid.”

-Consumers have reported explosions with nearly every pressure cooker manufactured by Fagor, but the company’s Casa Essentials pressure cookers appear to be implicated in the vast majority of reported explosions.
+Consumers have reported explosions with nearly every pressure cooker manufactured by Fagor, but the company’s Casa Essentials pressure cookers appear to be implicated in the vast majority of incidents.

 Walmart lists the Casa Essentials pressure cooker as “no longer available,” as does Macy’s.
 On Amazon, the company’s 5-quart Casa Essentials Aluminum Pressure Cooker is only available through third-party sellers.
 In short, Fagor’s Casa Essentials pressure cookers appear to have been taken off the market, although there has been no company announcement to this effect.

 Customer reviews posted to Amazon.com, however, are illuminating: